NirajAmin/ray-tracer/README.md

 Need 25 points plus minimum

-NO - A camera with configurable position, orientation, and field of view
+YES - A camera with configurable position, orientation, and field of view
 YES - Anti-aliasing
 NO - Ray/sphere intersections
 NO - Ray/triangle intersections